SCO Call for projects 2025

 With a system that is operational, global, open to all and based on radar satellite data (Sentinel-1), TropiSCO is an emblematic SCO project.
 Since 10 September 2024, the platform has made it possible to monitor deforestation in Thailand in near-real time.

-Learn more ➔LittoscopeLittoscope goes to scale with Corisclim: become a test user
+Learn more ➔LittoscopeLittoscope goes to scale with Corisclim

 Spatial altimetry enables us to measure precisely the rise in sea levels, which is accelerating.
 The extent of this rise varies from place to place, and coastal communities need tools to project their future into the coming decades.
 As the successor to the SCO LITTOSCOPE project, CORISCLIM offers a rapid assessment of future coastal flood risks worldwide.